 (All these actual particular rings are in service.
 Email for current availability.)

-Spalted River Birch (Spalting varied a lot, this one is medium) none much left.
+Spalted River Birch (Spalting varied a lot, this one is medium) very little left.

 Apple - none left.